coder/coder/docs/admin/reference-architectures.md

 3. Database: 1 instance (2 vCPU, 32 GB RAM)
 4. Provisioner: 50 instances (0.5 vCPU, 512 MB RAM)

-The test is deemed successful if no crashes or restarts of `coderd` or other internal errors were observed.
+The test is deemed successful if users did not experience interruptions in their workflows, `coderd` did not crash or require restarts, and no other internal errors were observed.

 ### Traffic Projections